-45 countries provide sickness benefits for less than 6 months countries have no provisions for sicknebenefits
+32 countries provide kness benefits for countries provide sickness benefits for less than 6 months

 7.4b Sickness Benefits - Source

 7.5 Invalidity Pension

 Does the law provide for invalidity pension?

 Social Security (Minimum Standards) Convention, 1952 (No. 102) stipulates the provision of invalidity benefit at the rate of 40 per cent of a worker's former wage, where the contingency covered shall include the inability to engage in any gainful activity to an extent prescribed which inability is likely to be permanent or persists after the exhaustion of sickness benefit.
 The benefit shall be a periodical payment, and it shall be granted throughout the contingency or until an oldage benefit becomes payable.